Indian state Andhra Pradesh moves capital to Visakhapatnam from Amaravati

 Singapore had been involved in the Amaravati project since 2014, when Andhra Pradesh was bifurcated and lost its erstwhile capital city Hyderabad to the newly created state of Telangana.

-A whole new city was planned on the banks of the river Krishna, starting with the construction of a 684-ha start-up area on the site of what was originally villages and farmland.
+A new city was planned on the banks of the river Krishna, starting with the construction of a 684ha start-up area on the site of what was originally villages and farmland.

 In 2017, the Singapore Amaravati Investment Holdings consortium was announced as the master developers for the waterfront financial centre in Amaravati.
 The city was conceived to eventually be 10 times the size of Singapore.